Phase Diagram and Crossover Phases of Topologically Ordered Graphene Zigzag Nanoribbons: Role of Localization Effects

-Thus far, we investigated the undoped case.
-Upon doping, the disorder-free ZGNRs exhibit edge spin density waves instead of edge ferromagnetism of undoped ribbons.
+So far, our investigation has primarily focused on the undoped case.
+Upon doping, the disorder-free ZGNRs exhibit edge spin density waves, with the opposite edges still being antiferromagnetically coupled.
+This is in contrast to the edge ferromagnetism observed in undoped ribbons.
 If disorder is added to a doped ZGNR, the spin waves become distorted~\cite{Yang2022}: There is a topological phase transition from modulated ferromagnetic edges at zero doping to distorted spin-wave edges at finite doping.
-Our results indicated that, when doping is substantial, this phase is also a COII phase.
-The dependence of the mean value of $q_A$ of the states in the mid-gap peak on the number of doped electrons is shown in Fig. \ref{MPV}(d) (the DOS shows a sharp peak at the mid-gap energy, see Fig. \ref{MPV}(c)).
-At a low doping concentration, the disorder-averaged value of $q_A$ is close to $0.5$.
-The states in the mid-gap peak display well-defined fractional charges, as we discussed below Fig.\ref{correlation_length} (note that the width of the midgap peak is $\delta E\sim 0.005t$).
-As the doping concentration increases further, $q_A$ significantly deviates from 0.5, and simultaneously, the DOS mid-gap peak starts to decrease~\cite{Yang2022}.
-These findings imply that even though fractional charges can be found, their number decreases with an increase in doping.
-The gradual change in $q_A$ as a function of $\delta N / N_\text{s}$indicates that the transition from the phase of the distorted ferromagnetic edge to the phase of the distorted edge spin-wave is not sharp.
-Figure \ref{MPV}(e) shows how $\beta$ decreased with an increase in $\delta N / N_\text{s}$.
-For a large $\delta N / N_\text{s}$, it is computationally demanding to calculate $\beta$ because the correlation length is expected to be longer (see Fig. \ref{correlation_length}(c)) in comparison to that of undoped ZGNRs.
+Our results indicated that, under substantial doping, this phase is also a crossover phase II.
+The dependence of the mean value of $q_A$ of the states within the midgap peak on the number of doped electrons is illustrated in Figure \ref{Fluc1}(d) (the DOS shows a sharp peak at the midgap energy as seen in Figure \ref{Fluc1}(c)).
+At a low doping concentration, the disorder-averaged value of $q_A$ of the midgap peak is close to $0.5$, and the midgap states display well-defined fractional charges with small variance, as discussed below Fig.~\ref{correlation_length} (note that the width of the midgap peak is $\delta E\sim 0.005t$).
+As the doping concentration increases further, $q_A$ significantly deviates from 0.5, and simultaneously, the DOS midgap peak starts to decrease~\cite{Yang2022}.
+These findings imply that even though fractional charges can still be observed, their number decreases with an increase in doping.
+The gradual change in $q_A$ as a function of $\delta N / N_\textrm{s}$ indicates that the transition from the phase of the distorted ferromagnetic edge to the phase of the distorted edge spin-wave is not sharp.
+Figure \ref{Fluc1}(e) shows how $\beta$ decreased with an increase in $\delta N / N_\textrm{s}$.
+For a large $\delta N / N_\textrm{s}$, it is computationally demanding to calculate $\beta$ due to the anticipated longer correlation length, as observed in Figure \ref{correlation_length}(c).